 Nearly all victims of dog bites and attacks are children.
 Because of this, the injuries can be very serious, particularly for small children; they often are too small to fight back against an aggressive dog.
 If your child was injured by an aggressive dog and you believe the owner knew the dog could be dangerous, you should consider speaking with a personal injury attorney about what options you may have to hold the owner accountable.

 Whether you are a victim of poor medical care, a drunk driver, or a defective product, you should contact Osterbind Law, PLLC immediately.
-We have extensive experience dealing with these complex cases and can help you get the compensation you are entitled to.
+We have extensive experience dealing with these complex cases and can help you get full and fair compensation for your injuries.